hippie-cycling/K4TOOLS/README.md

 Added the ability to present the chypertext in a matrix form (row and column).
 - Columnar transposition
   	- Ability to rearrange the column order based on their indices.
-- The output from the original matrix and the transposed one is presented wither left column to right or viceversa depending on user preference.
+- The output string from the original matrix and the transposed one is presented either from leftmost column to right or viceversa depending on user preference.

 ![image](https://github.com/user-attachments/assets/8ba84f74-d06a-45b0-b393-e5c424578470)

 ## Vigenère Brute Force attacks

-Using a large dictionary of English words (words_alpha.txt), it will brute force until one of the input plain text words (**USE CAPS**)  is found on the plaintext.
+Using a couple large dictionary of English words (words_alpha.txt and words.txt), it will brute force until one of the input plain text words is found on the plaintext.

 The vigenère alphabet can be defined by the user.

-The brute force succesfully decripts, for example, K2 in under 4 seconds.
+The brute force succesfully decripts, for example, K2 in under 4 seconds knowing one of the plaintext words.

 	K2: EMUFPHZLRFAXYUSDJKZLDKRNSHGNFIVJYQTQUXQBQVYUVLLTREVJYQTMKYRDMFD
 	Alphabet: KRYPTOSABCDEFGHIJLMNQUVWXZ